 Although the subject of much heated debate, cannabinoids have been investigated for their medicinal value.
 For example, CBD is being investigated for its potential to treat childhood epilepsy and other neurological conditions.

-Also, some THC-based drugs have been approved by the United States Food and Drug Administration (FDA) for specific conditions, such as treating nausea during chemotherapy and stimulating appetite in patients with AIDS who have wasting syndrome.
+Also, some THC-based drugs have been approved by the United States Food and Drug Administration (FDA) for

 In their study paper, the researchers explain that there is “substantial evidence” to suggest that the brain’s cannabinoid receptors belong to a system that “modulates the physiological processes underlying aging,” and that this declines during normal aging.